Trash in trash 1200

 City street sweeping through the years

-At the turn of the century, Baltimore's street sweepers were called White Wings because of the fancy white uniforms they wore, complete with coats and ties and matching pith helmets.
+At the turn of the century, New York City's street sweepers were called White Wings because of the fancy white uniforms they wore, complete with coats and ties and matching pith helmets.

 Marine Debris Monitoring